Enoch Adeboye: Personal life

 Adeboye married Folu Adeboye on 17 December 1967.
 He is a father to four children (three sons and a daughter) and several grandchildren from the marriage.
 Pastor Enoch Adeboye lost his son Dare Adeboye on 4 May 2021, who died at the age of 42.
+In May 2023, a film titled "Enoch" was aired, the movie gives a biopic on the life of Pastor Adeboye to celebrate his 81st birthday and Adeola Emmanuel Abolaji starred as the lead actor.